Senior Consultant

 she / her / hers

-Previously, Tara worked with municipal governments on strategies to reduce carbon emissions, particularly transportation electrification.
-Prior to that, she worked with the University of British Columbia (UBC) on the development of an energy management system for electric vehicle (EV) charging in order to lower infrastructure and energy costs.
+Prior to joining E3, Tara worked on energy management systems and policy for the integration of electric vehicles in both consulting and research roles.
 This extended the work of her thesis on the optimal control of EV charging, which she completed as part of the Master’s of Energy Science and Technology program at the Swiss Federal Institute of Technology (ETH Zurich).
+During her master’s, Tara also worked on optimizing hydropower operations for projects in both Switzerland and the United States.

 Education: MS, Energy Science and Technology, Swiss Federal Institute of Technology (ETH); BAS, Integrated Engineering, University of British Columbia